This amazing keto raspberry cheesecake has only 5g net carbs and is the perfect sugar-free recipe for parties.

 Fresh raspberries are the best but frozen berries are a handy option.
 But you can use any other low-sugar fresh berries.
 Fresh strawberries make a wonderful summer cheesecake for barbecue season.

 If fresh berries are out of season, you can easily swap for the frozen variety.

 Here is a full list of carbs in fruit which is handy to remind ourselves which fruit to enjoy and which to avoid.
 Because once you learn the different carb values in food, you can begin to make better choices and learn how to stay within your carb allowance.

-To make any cheesecake even lower in carbs, use a lower-sugar berry, use fewer berries, and/or simply don’t use a base.
-A crustless cheesecake (just cheesecake filling) is:
+To make any cheesecake even lower in carbs, use a low-sugar berry, use fewer berries, and make it a crustless cheesecake:

 - Faster to prepare

 Even though coconut flour and almond flour are low-carb flours, they contain carbs, and leaving them out will help you save on carb counts for this cheese cake.